qpttat2812/selenium-framework-nopcommerce/README.md

  1. testcases: contains modules of project, one module is one package.
 It also contains common testcase (for example, register account) to avoid creating too many accounts for each class.
  2. actions: contains some specific packages
-    - commons package: contains common functions for pages and testcases, constructors management and global constants.
+    - commons package: common functions for pages and testcases, constructors management and global constants.
-    - pagesObject package: contains functions for each page.
+    - pagesObject package: functions for each page.
-    - reportsConfig package: contains reports configuration
+    - reportsConfig package: reports configuration
-    - utilities package: contains utilities such as: datafaker, ...
+    - utilities package: utilities such as: datafaker, ...
  3. interfaces: contains page UIs of each module.
  4. resources: files management, data test, environment files of project.